Beijing Zoo: Present

 The buildings in the zoo cover an area of more than 50,000 square meters, including the elephant hall, the lion and tiger hall, the monkey hall, the panda hall, and many others.
 Altogether, there are more than 30 large halls.

 The Beijing Zoo maintains an active breeding program that produced 1,104 surviving offspring of 92 species in 2013 including the critically endangered Northern white-cheeked gibbon and Guizhou snub-nosed monkey.
-Other reproduced species in 2013 include giant panda, golden takin, chimpanzee, De Brazza's monkey, Patas monkey, vervet monkey, mantled guereza, Bengal slow loris, tufted capuchin, Pere David's deer and hippopatamus.
+Other reproduced species in 2013 include giant pandas, golden takins, chimpanzees, De Brazza's monkeys, Patas monkeys, vervet monkeys, mantled guerezas, Bengal slow lorises, tufted capuchins, Pere David's deer and hippopatamuses.

 Visitors to the zoo can also explore its many Qing dynasty buildings.

 Beijing Aquarium

 The Beijing Aquarium is located within the zoological park, on the northern bank of the Chang River.
 Opened in 1999, the aquarium complex covers an area of 120,000 square meters, with 42,000 square meters of interior space.
 It is the biggest aquarium in China with a large number of fish species and marine mammals.
 Visitors can watch shows performed by dolphins, belugas, and sea lions.